Self-compassion: Mindful self-compassion therapy

 Mindful self-compassion (MSC) therapy is a hybrid therapy consisting of self-compassion and mindfulness practices.
 The term mindful is referred to in the MSC program as the basic mindfulness skills which is turning toward painful thoughts and emotions and seeing them as they are without suppression or avoidance which is crucial to the development of self-compassion.
 The MSC program however focuses more on self-compassion and sees mindfulness as a secondary emphasis.
 MSC teaches both formal (meditation) and informal (daily life) self-compassion practices.
 In addition there are homework MSC assignments that teaches participants to be kinder to themselves.
 The goal of MSC therapy is to provide participants with a variety of tools to increase self-compassion which they can then in turn integrate into their lives.
 A study conducted by Neff and Germer (2012) found that compared with the control group, MSC intervention participants reported significantly larger increases in self-compassion, mindfulness, wellbeing and a decrease in depression, stress and anxiety which were maintained for 6 months after the initial intervention.

 Compassion focused therapy

-Paul Gilbert (2009) developed compassion focused therapy (CFT) that teaches clients that, due to how our brains have evolved, anxiety, anger and depression are natural experiences that are occur through no fault of our own.
+Paul Gilbert (2009) developed compassion focused therapy that teaches clients that, due to how our brains have evolved, anxiety, anger and depression are natural experiences that are occur through no fault of our own.
 Patients are trained to change maladaptive thought patterns such as "I'm unlovable" and provide alternative self-statements, such as "I know for sure that some people love me".
-The goal of CFT is to help patients develop a sense of warmth and emotional responsiveness to oneself.
+The goal of compassion focused therapy is to help patients develop a sense of warmth and emotional responsiveness to oneself.
 This is achieved through a variety of exercises including visualization, cultivating self-kindest through language by engaging in self-compassionate behaviors and habits.
-In CFT self-compassion is utilized through thoughts, images, and attention which is needed to stimulate and develop the contentment, sooth and safeness system.
+In compassion focused therapy, self-compassion is utilized through thoughts, images, and attention which is needed to stimulate and develop the contentment, soothing and safeness system.